“Magical Steam Train”

 “My heart is warm with the friends I make, and better friends I’ll not be knowing, yet there isn’t a train I wouldn’t take, no matter where it’s going.” ~ Edna St. Vincent Millay

 I haven’t decided my next destination.
-Tomorrow I’ll see which way the wind blows.
+Tomorrow I’ll see which way the wind and the whistle blows.

-“Be like a train; concentrate on your road and go with no hesitation!” ~ Mehmet Murat Ildan
+“Be like the mighty steam train; concentrate on your road and go with no hesitation!” ~ Mehmet Murat Ildan

 Peruse my entire fine art STEAM PUNK STEAM TRAIN Series collection.